JesseKuntz/model-creator-app/README.md

 ## Get Started
 NOTE: There are a lot of ways to develop apps, and a lot of ways to develop apps with Expo (the tool I used).
 I developed mine for an iPhone 7, but Expo is a toolchain built around React Native so the app will work for both iPhone and Android.
 Either way, this is just one way to get it set up - not necessarily the "right" way, if there is one.
+If there are problems with my instructions, refer to https://docs.expo.io/versions/latest/introduction/installation/, as stuff might have changed.

 Clone the repo.
-Rename the .env-template file as .env, and follow the instructions in the file, filling in your own information in place of the dummy data.
+Find the onPressSendData() function in 'App.js' and replace the address with the IP of the computer running the web server as well as the port it is running on.
+It should have the format: 'http://10.4.5.97:2999/'

 Once that is done, you can start up the app: